Barbarpotato/Cloud-Server-Fundamental/Microservices/Week-3/README.md

 - Generate the SDK, so you can use the generated code in your web app and call this API Gateway.
     ![gateway6](/images/gateway-6.png)<br>

-- You then extract the generated JavaScript code as below:
+- You then extract the generated JavaScript code as below:<br>
     ![gateway7](/images//gateway-7.png)<br>

 - And finally deploy the API (back in the AWS API Gateway section).